UMLCloudComputing/photosky-activity/docs/web_docs/Part 2: Frontend Development and Integration/3-state-management-in-react.md

 React Hooks are functions that let you "hook into" React state and lifecycle features from function components.
 We'll be using several hooks in our PhotoSky application:

-1. `useState`: For managing local component state
+1. [useState](https://react.dev/reference/react/useState): For managing local component state
-2. `useEffect`: For performing side effects in function components
+2. [useEffect](https://react.dev/reference/react/useEffect): For performing side effects in function components
-3. `useCallback`: For memoizing functions to optimize performance
+3. [useCallback](https://react.dev/reference/react/useCallback): For memoizing functions to optimize performance
-4. `useRef`: For creating mutable references that persist across re-renders
+4. [useRef](https://react.dev/reference/react/useRef): For creating mutable references that persist across re-renders

 Let's see how we're using these hooks in our PhotoSky application.